tjnb0/CHIMERA/README.md

 CHIMERA evolves the compressible ideal MHD equations in conservative form on a uniform 2D Cartesian grid.
-The numerical scheme combines second-order MUSCL reconstruction with SSP-RK3 time integration, options for Rusanov (local Lax-Friedrichs) or HLLE Riemann solvers, and monotonized central (MC) or Van Leer slope limiters.
+The numerical scheme combines second-order MUSCL reconstruction with SSP-RK3 time integration, options for Rusanov (local Lax-Friedrichs), HLLE, or HLLD (experimental) Riemann solvers, and monotonized central (MC) or Van Leer slope limiters.
 Constrained transport preserves the divergence-free condition on B to machine precision.
 The Riemann solver and slope limiter are each selectable at build time in `mhd_config.f90`.
 OpenMP threading accelerates reconstruction and slope-limiting.
 Boundary conditions are configurable per side, supporting periodic, zero-gradient outflow, fixed, and driven inflow.

 Output is written to HDF5, with each field stored as a sequence of snapshots alongside the realized physics parameters (gamma, Mach number, plasma beta).